APEX — Entrepreneurial Potential · BD SELECT

 ProtectiveStaged bets

-The most protective score of the profile: Omar wants the worst case survivable and prefers funding ideas without touching his safety base.
-Healthy discipline — but at 3.0 it can stall commitment when a calculated leap is required.
+This is the most careful score of the profile.
+Omar wants the worst case to stay survivable.
+He prefers to fund ideas without touching his safety base.
+This discipline is healthy.
+At 3.0, it can also delay commitment when a bold step is needed.

 7